w3c/mathml-docs/gap-analysis/index.md

 ## Current State
 ### The problem of ambiguity

-Common mathematical expressions such as  are mostly unambiguous.
+Common mathematical expressions such as $ax^2+bx+c=0$ are mostly unambiguous.
 However there are some notations that are ambiguous which makes interpretation difficult.
-For example, could be “M” raised to the power “T” or it could be the transpose of a matrix “M”, it could be a set of mappings from the set “T” to the set “M” or the component “T” of a contravariant vector  “M”.
-Another example is : this could represent a point, or the open interval from ‘a’ to ‘b’, or the gcd of ‘a’ and ‘b’.
+For example, $M^T$ could be “M” raised to the power “T” or it could be the transpose of a matrix “M”, it could be a set of mappings from the set “T” to the set “M” or the component “T” of a contravariant vector  “M”.
+Another example is $(a,b)$: this could represent a point, or the open interval from ‘a’ to ‘b’, or the gcd of ‘a’ and ‘b’.
 There are several other potential interpretations.
 It is also the case that different notations can be used to represent the same concept.
-For example ]a,b[ is also sometimes used to represent the open interval from ‘a’ to ‘b’ (but not the gcd, etc).
+For example $]a,b[$ is also sometimes used to represent the open interval from ‘a’ to ‘b’ (but not the gcd, etc).
 These ambiguities present difficulties for accessibility, search, and computation as discussed below.

 To keep this document short, only the first of these will be shown below, but links to how all the examples might be handled for each approach are provided in the sections below..